 There are two main types of trailer hitches designed for towing heavy 5th wheel RVs.
 One is a 5th wheel hitch, and the other is a gooseneck hitch.
 The fifth wheel hitch connects to a special fifth wheel hitch you need installed in the bed of the truck.
 A gooseneck hitch connects to a ball in the bed of the truck that is connected to the frame of the truck.

-If you want to use a gooseneck hitch in the bed of your truck, but you have a standard king pin pinbox on your trailer, you have a few options:
+If you want to use a gooseneck hitch in the bed of your truck, but you have a standard 5th wheel king pin pinbox on your trailer, you have a few options:

-- Replace the pinbox with a gooseneck pin box or
+- Replace the pinbox with a gooseneck pin box,

-- Install a gooseneck 5th wheel adapter connecting to the kingpin
+- Install a 5th wheel to gooseneck adapter connecting to the kingpin

 - Use a special hitch that connects to the gooseneck ball